 Faceting and Custom Cutting

-We can facet stones to your specification using your rough materials or ours.
-If you haven't a design in mind, we work with you to give you viable choices and will suggest designs that best use the material.
+Bi-color Amethyst crystal - before cutting.
+Origin North Carolina, US We can facet stones to your specification using your rough materials or ours.
+If you haven't a design in mind, we work with you to give you viable choices and can suggest designs that best use the material.

 Repair

 Each stone is individually evaluated to determine what can be done to repair it.
-If you are thinking about getting a stone recut, let us know what you have in mind and send as many details as possible.
+If you are thinking about getting a stone recut, let us know what you have in mind and send a picture of your stone with as many details as possible.
 We can give you some guidance and advice on what can be done and on how and whether a repair will change the stone.

 Repolishing

-Stones with shallow scratches, especially those scratched only on the top, are greatly improved by polishing or cutting out the scratches.
-Sometimes this can be done on cabochon stones while the stone is still in the piece of jewelry.
+Aquamarine - extensive abrasions on crown Stones with shallow scratches or facet edges rounded from wear, especially those scratched or worn only on the top, are greatly improved by polishing or cutting out the scratches.

+Vintage ring with lapis pyramid stone missing.
 We can reproduce unusual and antique cuts which are difficult or impossible to find.
-This is also useful when you need to replace a lost earring stone.
+This is useful when you need to replace a lost earring stone or vintage stone.

-Black onyx, opal, lapis, turquoise, coral, granite, and others - Modern, antique, ethnic, native American - All types and ages of jewelry have various kinds of stone inlayed using various methods.
+Damaged turquoise inlay in silver ring Black onyx, opal, lapis, turquoise, coral, granite, and others - Modern, antique, ethnic, native American - All types and ages of jewelry have various kinds of stone inlayed using various methods.
 Inlay is a special type of gem setting which requires each piece to be cut and fit exactly into its seat.
 This sometimes requires carving to get a precise fit.
-We take great care inlaying replacement stones so they will look like new.
+We take great care cutting and inlaying replacement stones so they will look like the original.

 What To Do

-If you are thinking about getting a new stone cut or an existing stone recut, let us know what you have in mind and give us as many details as possible.
-We can give you some guidance and advice on what can be done.
-Although we must see the stone in order to give you a price quote, we can usually give an approximate or minimum price based on our understanding of you description of the stone.
+Send us an email and describe what you have in mind.
+Attach a picture, if possible.
+We will give you a preliminary assessment of your job, including estimated price, and discuss any questions you have.
+Although we must see the stone in hand in order to give you a price quote, we can usually give an approximate or minimum price based on our understanding of your description of the stone.

 Payment